hongquandnpc/electric-arc-ambiance-impact-dataset/README.md

 # electric-arc-ambiance-impact-dataset

 Comprehensive electric arc voltage-current characteristic parameters dataset under various ambient conditions.
-Includes fitted parameters (α, β, Rc) from static arc model for PVC and PTFE materials.
+Includes fitted parameters (α, β, Rc) from the static arc model for PVC and PTFE materials derived from the dataset published in:
+Bogarra, Santiago, et al. "A dataset of voltage and current waveforms in an electric arc under low pressure for aircraft power systems."
+Scientific data 11.1 (2024): 1396.

 ## Overview